diegosenarruzza/authorizenet-bagisto-package/Readme.md

    - Set the keys obtained in authorize.net: *Client Key*, *API Login ID*, *Transaction Key*.
    - Select the *status* to enable the payment method.
    - Enable if is Sandbox mode (development/test/qa) or disable if you are in production.

+## Tests
+   _Pending_

+## Contributing
+Bug reports and pull requests are welcome on GitHub at [https://github.com/diegosenarruzza/authorizenet-bagisto-package](https://github.com/diegosenarruzza/authorizenet-bagisto-package).

+## License
+The package is available as open source under the terms of the [Mit License](https://opensource.org/license/mit/).